 How to make cauliflower mac and cheese?

-- Drain cauliflower into a colander and transfer to a large bowl.
+- Drain cauliflower and transfer into a large bowl.

-- Make cheese sauce: Melt butter in a saucepan, add flour and stir together until smooth.
+- Make cheese sauce: Melt butter, add flour and stir together.

-- Add milk and mustard to butter and flour and mix together until smooth and thickened.
+- Add milk and mustard to butter and flour and whisk together.

 - Continue to stir together until thick and creamy.
 Season to taste with salt and pepper.

-- Assemble: Pour cheese sauce over cauliflower and toss together until completely coated.
+- Assemble: Pour cheese sauce over cauliflower and fold together.
 Top with more pepper.

 Tips for cauliflower mac and cheese success!